hassanzadehmahdi/X-and-O-Character-Recognition-using-Neural-Networks/README.md

 # X-and-O-Character-Recognition-using-Neural-Networks
 In this project, I used Hebbian, Perceptron, Adaline, MultiClassPerceptron and MultiClassAdaline neural networks to implement X and O character recognition.
-I used Qt5 for ui.
+I used Qt5 for UI.

 ### Hebbian